Modern-day slavery from incarceration to forced adoption

 “The idea of this agreement going around is a positive start to a new beginning for all inmates.
 If we could maintain this valuable peace treaty within the prison system, why not work on spreading the word outside the prison walls so that we may put an end to the gang violence and work on becoming a bigger force?” writes a prisoner in the Pelican Bay SHU.
 And in a large rally outside the LA County Jail, youth called for a “parallel cease fire in the streets” to correspond to the end of hostilities inside the prisons.
 Prisoners need this news.
 Please copy and mail this story to a prisoner.

 Wanda’s Picks for March 2012

 When the Occupy San Quentin rally ended, San Rafael police followed us to the Richmond Bridge.
 I don’t know if it was Jabari Shaw’s orange CDCR jumpsuit that kept them wondering – Is he an escapee, one of ours? – or if it was the sheer magnitude of fearlessness represented by women like Kelly, a former prisoner who would not let her traumatic experience silence her.
 One brother got so full looking at the guards on the other side of the gate watching that he looked like he was going to leap the gate and hurt someone as he recalled the violations of his person over and over again.
 Members of All of Us or None dropped everything to embrace him when he left the stage.

-“We’re mounting a coordinated, aggressive suppression strategy that targets the worst offenders and the most violent gangs.
+“We’re under domestic insurgency.
+If we don’t get it, it will get us.” – California Attorney General Jerry Brown, Anti-Gang Conference, Riverside, Calif., December 2007 “We’re mounting a coordinated, aggressive suppression strategy that targets the worst offenders and the most violent gangs.
 We’re converging local, state, federal and even international efforts … coming at them with everything we have.” – Los Angeles Mayor Antonio Villaraigosa, Feb.
 8, 2007, press conference